4nth0ny1/rails-crm/README.md

 **secondary tasks

 User class

 	Create Sales Rep
 	Name
 	email
 	create an account

-Accounts class
-		from here the user can CRUD contacts, opportunities, company information, and log connections has_many contacts, opportunities
+Accounts class - from here the user can CRUD contacts, opportunities, company information, and log connections
+		has_many contacts
+		has_many opportunities
 		belongs_to user

 	Company name